 You can also increase the nutritional value by simply buying higher quality ingredients.
 Get whole wheat breadcrumbs, ground turkey breast, and look for a low sodium level in your other ingredients.

 Sauce- Those who prefer a super thick sauce might consider waiting until the turkey has cooked for 30 minutes to add the sauce.
 Turkey is a juicy, moist meat.
 Those juices are especially present in the first 30 minutes of cooking.
 They tend to mix with the sauce, thinning it a little bit.
-I prefer it this way, as it makes the final load much more moist and it gives the sauce a delicious turkey flavor.
+I prefer it this way, as it makes the final load much moister and it gives the sauce a delicious turkey flavor.
 But if you prefer drier, denser loaves and a thicker sauce, consider waiting.

 - Mushrooms: For those struggling to find a place to find decent mushrooms, I’ve discovered that Costco sells a great container of dried mushrooms that work really well in this recipe (and are relatively inexpensive).
 You can also buy a bag of Dried Porcini Mushrooms from Amazon.
 I do this just to have mushrooms around to use.
 The quality is wonderful and the price is fair.
 Dried Porcini mushrooms are my absolute favorite for this recipe.
 They have a wonderful meaty flavor.
 I’ve also found that dried Shiitake mushrooms taste great in this recipe.